priyavrat-misra/personal-website/content/blog/structs-i.md

 Whereas, for aggregate types if this form of initialization is used then _aggregate-initialization_ is performed instead.

 #### Aggregate-initialization
-There are four ways to initialize an aggregate, all of which are various forms of [list-initialization](https://en.cppreference.com/w/cpp/language/list_initialization).
+There are four ways to initialize an aggregate, all of which are various forms of {{<a_blank title="list-initialization" url="https://en.cppreference.com/w/cpp/language/list_initialization">}}.
 - Initializing an aggregate with an ordinary initializer list.
 1. `T object = { arg1, arg2, ... };`
 2. `T object { arg1, arg2, ... };` (since _C++11_)